pwdd/pwdd.github.io/_posts/2017-03-30-functional-programming-design-data-flow.md

 ## Reasoning about data

 One might argue that it is easier to understand the world in an imperative way (*sequentially: do this, then do that*).
 But it is not that more difficult to think about the way the data is used by *this* and *that*.
-In a [brilliant article](http://www.lihaoyi.com/post/WhatsFunctionalProgrammingAllAbout.html) about functional programming, [Li Haoyi](http://www.lihaoyi.com/Resume/) uses a tiramisu recipe to show the difference between imperative and functional programming.
+In a [great article](http://www.lihaoyi.com/post/WhatsFunctionalProgrammingAllAbout.html) about functional programming, [Li Haoyi](http://www.lihaoyi.com/Resume/) uses a tiramisu recipe to show the difference between imperative and functional programming.

 The idea is that we should think about separate the steps of a program in a way that: